transcom/mymove-docs/docs/about/development/test-coverage-reports.md

 ### "The Happo Approach"

-If your changes include scenario(s) where code coverage does not need to increase -- deleting better-covered code than the baseline, or adding code that may not need to be tested -- coverage checks can be ignored, at the PR reviewers discretion.
+If your changes include scenario(s) where code coverage does not need to increase -- deleting better-covered code than the baseline, or adding code that may not need to be tested -- coverage checks can be ignored, at the PR reviewer's discretion.
 This is referred to as "the Happo approach," since the check is optional and a reviewer can decide to approve the PR even with the check failing, like the Happo checks.